Conic divisorial ideals of toric rings and applications to Hibi rings and stable set rings: Introduction

 The author would like to thank Akihiro Higashitani for a lot of his helpful comments and instructive discussions.
-The author is partially supported by Grant-in-Aid for JSPS Fellows Grant JP22J20033.
+The author was partially supported by Grant-in-Aid for JSPS Fellows Grant JP22J20033.